-Joe Desposito has held the position of editor-in-chief of Electronic Design since July, 2007.
+Joe Desposito held the position of editor-in-chief of Electronic Design July 2007-July 2013.
 He first joined the publication in 1998 as a technology editor covering test and measurement but quickly expanded his coverage areas to include communications and consumer electronics.
 In May, 2000 Joe moved to sister publication, EE Product News, as editor-in-chief, overseeing the transition of that publication from print to web only and developing e-newsletters and a companion digital publication called eepn2.

 Prior to that, Joe worked as a project leader in PC Magazine’s renowned PC Labs and was one of four team members on the original PC Labs staff.
 In this capacity, he worked to develop the PC Labs benchmark tests for PC hardware and software.
 Joe holds a BEE from Manhattan College and has written many articles and several books on computers and electronics.

 Louis E. Frenzel

 Lou Frenzel is the Communications Technology Editor for Electronic Design Magazine where he writes articles, columns, blogs, technology reports, and online material on the wireless, communications and networking sectors.
 Lou has been with the magazine since 2005 and is also editor for Mobile Dev & Design online magazine.

 Formerly, Lou was professor and department head at Austin Community College where he taught electronics for 5 years and occasionally teaches an Adjunct Professor.
 Lou has 25+ years experience in the electronics industry.
 He held VP positions at Heathkit and McGraw Hill.
 He holds a bachelor’s degree from the University of Houston and a master’s degree from the University of Maryland.
 He is author of 20 books on computer and electronic subjects.